 Aug.
 11-13, 2017, Brookside GC

 The SCGA Public Links Championship is formerly the PLGA Amateur Championship, which started in 1968.
-The Gross Championship is open to amateurs who are members of a SCGA club (public or affiliate) who have a current index of 5.4 or below at the time of registration and do not have playing privileges, a membership or a handicap index at a course or club which the general public is excluded.
+This Championship is open to amateurs who are members of the SCGA who have a current Handicap Index of 5.4 or below at the time of registration.
+Players who are listed on a private or semi-private club’s member roster are ineligible.
 The Championship will have 144 players compete over 54 holes of stroke play with the top 39 players and ties advancing after 36 holes to the final round.

 USD Asst.
 Coach Nick Geyer snags first SCGA title

 Finishing with an impressive 10-under par, Nicholas Geyer of San Diego claimed the SCGA Public Links Championship title with a 5-stroke victory at Brookside GC’s Course.

 With two rounds each scoring 4-under par Friday and Saturday, 68 and 66 respectively, Geyer entered the final day of competition leading the field and giving himself the edge he needed to hold the win with a cool 2-under par 70.